Skip to content

 Three reference points:

-• Rail (concept) → Optional: typical amount range — the field semantics: how the log-uniform sampler works, what the cap interaction does, what the V1a-c validator rules enforce.
+• Rail (concept) → Optional: typical amount range — the field semantics: the log-uniform sampler, the cap interaction and the V1a-c validator rules.

 • tests/l2/spec_example.yaml — the minimal fixture carries 3 ranged rails (ExternalRailInbound [50, 5000], ExternalRailOutbound [50, 10000], SubledgerCharge [1, 100]).
 Search for amount_typical_range to find them.